safe finger foods for babies and toddlersPin

 3. Practice feeding themselves – In the longer term, your child will be able to really feed him or herself earlier by being allowed to practice.

-4. Help for picky eaters – Even really picky eaters may become enthusiastic over the possibility to stuff their own mouths with foods.
+4. Help for picky eatersEven really picky eaters may become enthusiastic about stuffing their own mouths with food.

 Possible disadvantages:

-1. Messy – Your baby may become less interested in you feeding him or her, always trying to chase the spoon for example.
+1. Messy – Your baby may become less interested in you feeding him or her, always trying to chase the spoon, for example.
 This makes the feeding of purees very greasy.

-2. Choking risk – You really need to keep an eye on your baby all the time, so that he or she doesn’t choke on something that you didn’t expect.
+2. Choking risk – You really need to keep an eye on your baby all the time so that he or she doesn’t choke on something that you didn’t expect.

-Don’t worry, though, there are a lot of great, healthy finger foods to give your baby! :-)
+Don’t worry, though; there are a lot of great, healthy finger foods to give your baby! :-)

 Vegetables (always in small pieces)

-Vegetables are very healthy finger foods since they often contain vitamins, minerals, fiber, and not so much sugar.
+Vegetables are very healthy finger foods, since they often contain vitamins, minerals, fiber, and not so much sugar.
 Veggies are an excellent first choice for finger foods!

 • Boiled peas